pebblesandweeds/gpu_matmul/docs/source/gpu_matmul_blog.rst

 **Why AMD?**

-Simply put, AMD is awesome.
-While there is an abundance of CUDA (NVIDIA) resources available online, there are fewer guides for programming on AMD GPUs, and we wanted to fill that gap.
+Because AMD is awesome!
+While there are an abundance of CUDA (NVIDIA) resources available online, there are fewer guides for programming on AMD GPUs, and we wanted to fill that gap.
 AMD’s ROCm platform provides a powerful environment for GPU programming, and this blog aims to showcase how to effectively use it.
-Plus, working with AMD GPUs provides a broader perspective for GPU programming, going beyond the NVIDIA-centric focus that is so common in the industry.
+Plus, working with AMD GPUs provides a broader perspective for GPU programming, going beyond the NVIDIA-centric focus that is currently common in the industry.

 GPU Matrix Multiplication with rocBLAS
 --------------------------------------

 Writing efficient GPU kernels can be challenging, as it requires careful handling of memory access patterns, synchronization, and the coordination of thousands of parallel threads to exploit modern GPU architectures.
-For tasks like matrix multiplication, starting with optimized libraries such as `rocBLAS` is beneficial, as it provides high-level APIs that abstract away much of the complexity, enabling developers to focus on leveraging GPU acceleration without diving into the intricacies of kernel development.
+For tasks like matrix multiplication, starting with optimized libraries such as rocBLAS is beneficial, as it provides high-level APIs that abstract away much of the complexity, enabling developers to focus on leveraging GPU acceleration without diving into the intricacies of kernel development.

-`rocBLAS` offers a set of optimized linear algebra routines specifically designed for AMD GPUs, making it an ideal choice for efficient matrix multiplication.
-By using `rocBLAS`, developers can achieve high performance without manually managing low-level GPU features, which can be time-consuming and error-prone.
+rocBLAS offers a set of optimized linear algebra routines specifically designed for AMD GPUs, making it an ideal choice for efficient matrix multiplication.
+By using rocBLAS, developers can achieve high performance without manually managing low-level GPU features, which can be time-consuming and error-prone.
 This guide will walk through how to use rocBLAS for implementing matrix multiplication in C, highlighting how to achieve efficient results by utilizing this powerful library.

 *Matrix Multiplication Formulas*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^